-9. The Business of Design, Design Council
+9. The Business of Design, Design Council Link

-This is a survey carried out in 2004-05 by the Design Council providing data on many aspects of the Design industry.
-The Design Council aim to repeat the survey every three years.
+This survey was carried out in 2004-05 by the Design Council to provide data on many aspects of the Design industry.
+The Design Council aims to repeat the survey every three years.